Advertising: Score hair cream CSP

 2) How has the Axe/Lynx brand changed its marketing to present a different representation of masculinity?

-It has shifted away from its previous hyper sexualised representation of masculinity, where men were portrayed as becoming irresistible to women through the “Lynx effect”.
+Shifted from the idea that men were portrayed as becoming irresistible to women through the “Lynx effect”.
 Instead, the “Find Your Magic” campaign repositions masculinity as diverse and individual, encouraging men to embrace different identities rather than conform to stereotypical ideals.
-This reflects a change in brand identity and representation, moving from a narrow hegemonic model of masculinity towards a more inclusive portrayal that acknowledges varied male experiences and challenges outdated gender stereotypes.

 3) How does campaigner David Brockway, quoted in the article, suggest advertisers "totally reinvent gender constructs"?

-Brockway argues that advertisers should challenge traditional gender stereotypes by presenting alternative representations of masculinity.
-He suggests that media should normalise behaviours that contradict conventional masculine expectations, such as boys liking pink, avoiding physical toughness, or rejecting career ambition.
+Brockway argues that advertisers should challenge traditional gender stereotypes by presenting alternative representations of masculinity

 4) How have changes in family and society altered how brands are targeting their products?

 Changing family structures and gender roles have altered how brands approach audience targeting and market segmentation.
-Traditionally, advertising assumed women controlled household purchasing decisions, particularly within FMCG markets.
 However, research now shows that men increasingly participate in activities such as supermarket shopping and managing household finances, meaning brands must reconsider outdated demographic assumptions.
-As a result, advertisers are beginning to focus on psychographic profiling and lifestyle identities rather than simple gender stereotypes, reflecting broader social shifts toward equality and shared domestic responsibilities.

 5) Why does Fernando Desouches, Axe/Lynx global brand development director, say you've got to "set the platform" before you explode the myth of masculinity?